FlowFuse/website/design/index.md

 ## Branding Guidelines

+For FlowForge Assets (e.g. logos, pictograms, and raw design files), please look in the [`/design/Media`](https://drive.google.com/drive/u/1/folders/1guBnBUrIiRXuK6vsik_NIXIhtE1cZRRa) folder on Google Drive.

-Full details on our Branding guidelines can  be found [here](./branding.md)
+A breakdown of our branding guidelines details on our Branding guidelines can  be found [here](./branding.md)
 ## Tools

 If you ever require a license to one of the following tools (where applicable), then please read our [licensing](../peopleops#software-licenses) section in order to attain one.